lauramasselos/MiniC/README.md

 # Setup #

-## Register your student id and name

-First, we will need you fill up [this google form](https://docs.google.com/forms/d/e/1FAIpQLSeAj5JKrglJ0AuHD8uvIZc3syErIzuypaNNHlOD47vZi14sPA/viewform) in order for us to register you for the automarking.
-If you are not registered, we won't be able to mark you.
-Also please make sure to keep `ct-18-19` as your repository name, otherwise autmarking will fail.

 ## GitLab ##
 We will rely on gitlab and it is mandatory to use it for this coursework.
 GitLab is an online repository that can be used with the git control revision system.